MURDERGUTS/MURDERGUTS/README.md

 -☆ inspiration is fine, just have to ask me first please. <3

+just so you know, i do NOT tint. its my own style ^_^

-i honestly go afk alot in-game, unless im with a friend. so whisper me to talk whenever i am. :3
+i honestly go afk alot in-game, unless im with a friend. so whisper me to talk whenever i am!!!